 Particular groups of No specific mention.

 women

 International law No specific mention.

 New institutions No specific mention.

+Violence against

-Violence against No specific
+No specific mention.

 women

-No specific mention.

 Transitional justice No specific mention.

 Institutional reform No specific mention.

 Development No specific mention.

 Implementation No specific mention.

-Other Page 1, Preamble:...Recognising the abiding will of His Excellency, Army General Francois daughters and all the sons of Central Africa...

-Bozize, President of the Republic, Head of State, reiterated in his speech to the nation on December 31, 2006, to promote tolerance, dialogue and reconciliation between all the
+Other Page 2, Preamble:...:..Recognising the abiding will of His Excellency, Army General Francois Bozize, President of the Republic, Head of State, reiterated in his speech to the nation on December 31, 2006, to promote tolerance, dialogue and reconciliation between all the daughters and all the sons of Central Africa...